-To be useful, work diaries require consistent investment, so before jumping into how to keep a work diary, it’s worth laying out why you should bother in the first place.
+To be useful, work diaries require consistent investment, so before jumping into how to keep one it’s worth laying out why you should bother in the first place.
 The three methods outlined in the next section offer different types of detail, so it’s worth understanding exactly what you want from your work diary in order to choose the right one.
 The benefits of work diaries include:

 There’s something about putting frustrations and concerns into words that makes them easier to manage.
 Breaking down your thoughts and identifying what’s troubling you, why it’s happening and how often it occurs is essential for finding an effective solution.